iomz/hito/README.md

 ### Image Browsing

 - **Drag & Drop**: Drag folders directly into the app to browse images
-- **File Picker**: Click the drop zone to select a folder using the system file picker
 - **Lazy Loading**: Images load on-demand with infinite scroll for smooth performance
 - **Image Carousel**: Click any image to open a full-screen modal with navigation
 - **Breadcrumb Navigation**: Click on path segments to navigate to parent directories